gwbres/zynq7-sdr/README.md

 ###### Things to be improved:

-Pass arguments to the linux drivers from the gnuradio environment, instead of calling external scripts: like programming the radiomodem, setting the decimation factor or setting the fir-filter coefficients.
-To do so, we will use graphical variables.
+Pass arguments to the linux drivers from the gnuradio environment through variables: skip the './ram' and './sx1255' part.

 #### gnuradio
 - - -